TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 docker run -d -p 9200:9200 -p 5601:5601 psvet/elasticsearch-kibana-sense
 ```

-This will result in an Elasticsearch cluster running on port `9200`, which you can verify with `curl -X GET http://<your docker host ip>:9200`.
+This will result in an Elasticsearch cluster running on port `9200`, which you can verify with `curl <your docker host ip>:9200`.
 We also have [Kibana](https://www.elastic.co/products/kibana) available for viewing our data, as well as the [Sense](https://www.elastic.co/guide/en/sense/master/introduction.html) plugin for easily interacting with the REST API, running on `5601`.

 ### In Action
 Now let's see a little of what it can do.